Florida Trees and Shrubs

 Tree - generally with a single, straight trunk up to 50 feet tall with a 30 foot spread.
 Leaves are stiff, alternately arranged on the branch, even-pinnately compound and can be up to 16 inches long with 10 to 14 elliptic to oval leaflets that are dark shiny green above, and a lighter greyish-green underneath, individual leaflets may be up to 3 inches long.
 New growth is reddish-brown.

-Flowers in eary spring with small yellow to cream colored blooms in profuse terminal and/or. axillary clusters.
+Flowers in early spring with small yellow to cream colored blooms in profuse terminal and/or. axillary clusters.
 Fruit is a reddish oval drupe just under an inch long turning black when mature this tree is frost sensitive and grows near the coast in South Florida.

 Marlberry - Ardisia escallonioides